jackplugin/k8s-lab-series/storage-deep-dive/hostpath/static-provision/hostpath-static-provision.md

 ## What I learned during working with hostpath to statically provision persistence volume in a multi-node cluster

 - Always specify `storageClassName` in pv and pvc manifest to achieve accurate matching.
 The specified `storageClassName `should not be conflict with the existing ones, customizing it.
 Without specifying `storageClassName`, the pvc will use default `storageClassName`, which may not be your intention.
 Avoding to use `storageClassName: ""`, it may lead to confustion.

 - Always enforce `nodeAffinity `rules in pv or pod manifest to guarantee pod scheduling on the node providing volume.
 Without `nodeAffinity`, Kubernetes will dynamically select a node based on the cluster state at deployment time, which may not be the node you intended.

+- When the path (e.g. `path: /data/mysql`) specified for `hostPath:` is not existing, k8s will automatically create it by default on the node.